delvedor/find-my-way/README.md

 If needed, you can provide a `version` route constraint, which will allow you to declare multiple versions of the same route that are used selectively when requests ask for different version using the `Accept-Version` header.
 This is useful if you want to support several different behaviours for a given route and different clients select among them.

 If you never configure a versioned route, the `'Accept-Version'` header will be ignored.
-Remember to set a [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) header in your responses with the value you are using for deifning the versioning (e.g.: 'Accept-Version'), to prevent cache poisoning attacks.
+Remember to set a [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) header in your responses with the value you are using for defining the versioning (e.g.: 'Accept-Version'), to prevent cache poisoning attacks.
 You can also configure this as part your Proxy/CDN.

 ###### default
 <a name="semver"></a>